Chapter Eight: Weaponry

 Arc Fire and Reloading

-When a MachineGun is used for Arc Fire, the player chooses the size of the Arc he's going to attempt (setting the overall Auto Penalty), and, starting from one end and moving to the other, rolls a separate Attack Roll for each target in order.
-However, after each roll, if the number on the Skill die (before applying bonuses or penalties) is smaller than the Auto Penalty, then the weapon has hit its limit.
+When a MachineGun is used for Arc Fire, the player chooses the size of the Arc he or she is going to attempt (setting the overall Auto Penalty), and, starting from one end and moving to the other, rolls a separate Attack Roll for each target in order.
+However, after each roll, if the number on the Skill die (before applying bonuses or penalties) is smaller than the Auto Penalty for the attack, then the weapon has hit its limit.
 It fires that final shot and then becomes Inoperative.
 For instance, a MachineGun firing across three units of Arc would hit its limit if the player rolled a "1" or a "2" when firing at any of the targets.

 Burst Fire and Reloading

 Unlike other Automatic Weapons, a MachineGun can also be used in Burst Fire, firing multiple shots at a single target.
-The player chooses the number of shots he's going to attempt in a Controlled Burst, and this determines the overall Auto Penalty; he receives a cumulative -1 for each shot in the Burst he plans to attempt.
+The player chooses the number of shots he or she is going to attempt in a Controlled Burst, and this determines the overall Auto Penalty: a cumulative -1 for each intended shot in the Burst.
 The player rolls a separate Attack Roll for each shot.
 For each roll, if the number on the Skill Die (before applying bonuses or penalties) is less than the Auto Penalty, then the MachineGun hits its limit.
 It fires that last shot and then becomes Inoperative.

 FlameThrower: Cost:(Size)x3CP Use:(Size)+1 Range:((Size)x2)+2" Damage:(Size)d4 Fire Notes: min.
 1 Firing Arc, -1 Auto Penalty per Arc